Student Organization Board Turnover Checklist

 The LSSS has an open and extensive budgeting process for student organizations each fall.
 The LSSS funding policy can be found here.

-The Office of Student Affairs also provides funding to student organizations.
+The Office of Student Life also provides funding to student organizations.
 To be eligible to receive funds, student organizations must be officially recognized by LSSS, registered with SAL, and have a valid SOAS account.
-Funding requests are submitted via the online Student Affairs Funding Request Form.
+Funding requests are submitted via the online Student Life Funding Request Form.

 For large or complex jobs, student organizations may consider the Law School Copy Center.
 At least two days advance notice is required.
 Requesting organizations must provide their group's SOAS account number, and complete an "authorized signer form" (available from LSSS).